-The History Department at King's is one of the top 10 history departments in Europe, and 20th in the world (QS rankings 2018).
+The History Department at King's is one of the top 5 history departments in Europe (QS rankings 2019).
 Our aim is to provide outstanding training and supervision in most branches of medieval, early modern and modern history to prepare students for careers both within the academy and beyond.
 It has received the highest ratings for research in the RAE/REF national audits since 1992.
-The most recent 2014 Research Excellence Framework (REF) confirmed the world-class standard of research undertaken in the School of Arts & Humanities and its leading international reputation.
+The most recent Research Excellence Framework (REF) confirmed the world-class standard of research undertaken in the School of Arts & Humanities and its leading international reputation.
 The Department of History is ranked 6th in the UK according the framework's 'power' metric, which takes into account both the quantity and quality of research activity.

 The department has strength in all periods (from late antiquity to the present day) across an array of global settings.
 It is closely associated with inter-disciplinary research centres such as the Sir Michael Howard Centre for the History of War, the Centre for Late Antique and Medieval Studies, and King's Contemporary British History.